vilimov/FESA-VirtualWalk/README.md

 # FESA-VirtualWalk
-Virtual Walk of the FESA
+Virtual Walk of the FESA(Faculty of Educational Studies and the Arts)